Chasteberry

 What Do We Know About Safety?

-- Taking chasteberry during pregnancy or while breastfeeding may not be safe.
+- The use of chasteberry during pregnancy or while breastfeeding may be unsafe.

 Keep in Mind